radu-matei/radu-matei.github.io/content/blog/k8s-helm-draft-azure.md

 Feedback
 ========

-If you have a better aproach at any of the concepts presented in this article, or have any questions, please use the comments below.
+If you have a better approach at any of the concepts presented in this article, or have any questions, please use the comments below.
 As always, thanks for reading, and any feedback is highly appreciated :)